HugoXOX3/PythonBitcoinMiner/README.md

 Warning
 ---

-⚠️The Clone version,whuch is a debug version only for Pro Programmer,may have some unpredictable error
+⚠️The Clone version,which is a debug version only for Pro Programmer,may have some unpredictable error

 ---
 Thx for all